-The Dragonboat Racing Association of Colorado (DRACO) is a 501(c)(3) non-profit organization whose primary goal is to promote dragon boat racing in Colorado.
+The Dragonboat Racing Association of Colorado (DRACO) is a 501(c)(3) non-profit organization whose primary goal is to promote the sport and culture of dragon boat racing in Colorado.
 We provide an inclusionary, family-friendly training environment, and everyone is encouraged to participate, regardless of age, ability, financial resources, political/religious affiliation, sexual orientation, etc. Our programs also provide a positive recreational outlet for at-risk youth, and encourage the development of confidence, discipline and self-esteem.
 We never want anyone to be excluded based solely on finances, so we often provide “informal” scholarships to those in need, defraying costs associated with participating using our own funds.
 In addition, we frequently organize activities that involve our members in events that support a variety of other local charitable organizations.

 Until 2007, dragon boating in Colorado as a one-weekend-per-year activity.
 Dragon boats were hauled in from Iowa on trailers for an annual festival; each team was allowed 45 minutes to practice in a dragon boat the day before the event, and then raced the following day.